AMERICAN TRAVEL HEALTH NURSES ASSOCIATION

 WELCOME!

 The American Travel Health Nurses Association (ATHNA) is the professional organization for the specialty of travel health nursing in North America.
 Founded in 2004, ATHNA is a 501 (c)(3) non-profit incorporated in New York.
-With nearly 3000 members across the United States and internationally, ATHNA is committed to professional development, networking, research, and advocacy in travel health nursing.
+With more than 3,000 members across the United States and internationally, ATHNA is committed to professional development, networking, research, and advocacy in travel health nursing.
+If you provide health care services for travelers - both domestic and international - ATHNA is the nursing organization that supports you and your patients.
+Join us as we build our professional community!

 Our Mission Statement